intro(2) 맨 페이지 - 윈디하나의 솔라나라

 1 EPERM Insufficient privileges

-This error indicates an attempt to modify a file
+This error indicates an attempt to perform an

 The manual pages for individual functions docu‐